 The purpose of the Alert CTC form is to notify the CTC regarding any potential adverse event, protocol violation/deviation, or unusual circumstance related to the study.
 A separate Alert CTC form is to be completed for each situation reported (one item/subject marked per form).
 An Alert CTC form is automatically triggered (and indicated on the Episode List and case Episode Summary) where response options are marked within the Enrollment, Time Record, Prehospital, ED, Procedure, or Hospital forms that suggest heightened attention should be given to discerning if the patient or protocol have been adversely affected.
-The auto-triggered Alert Form states the reason the form was triggered (as below, an alert auto-triggered for a case entered more than 30 days after episode).
+The auto-triggered Alert Form states the reason the form was triggered in the upper right hand corner of the form.

 The site is encouraged to use the triggered Alert for the stated reason it was generated, rather than to use for other things anticipated needing reporting.
-As additional data is entered into the web-forms, additional Alerts will be triggered for specific conditions; using a triggered form for other than it's triggered purpose may create multiple forms for the same purpose.
+As additional data is entered into the web-forms, additional https://roc.uwctc.org/ur/cms/node/Ca2-MOO/viewall/short_code

+1/2/2019 Alerts will be triggered for specific conditions; using datig bereal for the same purpose may create multiple forms for the same purpose.